neondatabase/neon/test_runner/README.md

 `./scripts/pytest -k bench`

-To run tests in parellel we utilize `pytest-xdist` plugin.
+To run tests in parallel we utilize `pytest-xdist` plugin.
 By default everything runs single threaded.
 Number of workers can be specified with `-n` argument:

 `./scripts/pytest -n4`